MarcelGallois/langchainjs-chat/README.md

 - Implement the ability to switch different LLMS besides just chatgpt-3.5-turbo and gpt-4
 - Give people the option to copy code with a button and toggle no wrap/wrap in the code sections
 - Give people the option to save their chat history
-- Make settings a tab menu
+- Make settings a tab menu ##DONE
-- Store previous conversations to a database so users can switch between relevant tools/agents
+- Store previous conversations to a database so users can switch between relevant tools/agents ##DONE
 - Fix state of readme
 - Fix scrolling when a new message comes in
-- Clear github field on tool save
+- Clear github field on tool save ##DONE
 - Get Github RepoLoader to actually work
 - Introduce a github repo vectorStore storage/indexing in a db
 - Add a YouTube "age appropriate" content checker